forfudan/MojoMiji/src/miji/advanced/lifetimes.md

             ~~~~~~~^~~~~~
 ```

-The first two error messages mean that the compiler cannot infer whether the value that `c` points to is *mutable or not*, because we did not explicitly specify the original owner of the value it points to.

-The third error message means that the compiler cannot implicitly convert `Pointer[Int, b]` to `Pointer[Int, a]`.
-Why?
-Because when we do `c = Pointer(to=a)` in the first branch, `c` stores the original owner of the value to `a`.
-However, in the second branch, we are trying to overwrite the original to `b`, which is not allowed.

-We are lucky that the compiler catches this error at compile time.
-The safe pointer of Mojo prevents us compiling code that may lead to use-after-free errors at runtime.
-The question is how to fix this error?
+Alas!
+Why does this error happen?
+Let's analyze the case carefully:

+What we initially hope is that the Mojo compiler can automatically infer the lifetime of `c` based on the branches of the `if` statement, so that,

+- If `a` is smaller than `b`, then `c` should point to `a` and records the original owner of the value as `a`. `a` should live as long as `c` is alive (the last line of the code).
+- If `b` is smaller than `a`, then `c` should point to `b` and records the original owner of the value as `b`. `b` should live as long as `c` is alive (the last line of the code).

+However, the Mojo compiler cannot know in advance which branch of the `if` statement will be executed at runtime.
+So, it **cannot automatically infer** the lifetime of `c` based on something that will happen in the future.

+As a programmer, you cannot make any assumption on which branch will be executed by users, either.
+This is like a situation called Schrodinger's cat: The final state of `c` is unknown until the `if` statement is executed by users in the future.

+Then, how to fix this error?

-The answer is to **prepare for both cases beforehand**.
-We can put the information of both `a` and `b` in the pointer `c`, so that Mojo compiler will extend the lifetime of both `a` and `b` until the last line of the code where `c` is lastly used.
+The answer is quite simple: **to prepare for both cases together**.
+Since we do not know which branch will be executed, we just assume that both branches will be executed.
+We tie the lifetime of `c` to both `a` and `b`, so that Mojo compiler will extend the lifetime of both `a` and `b` to be as long as `c` is alive.

 To do this, we can use the `__origin_of()` function.
 This function returns an object (of `Origin` type) that records the original owner(s).
 Then you can pass this object to the constructor of the `Pointer` type.
 Let's rewrite the code as follows: